spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-consistency-6.md

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-six-one.png" width="60%" length="150"/></div>
 </p>
 <p>
-Summary of findings for goalies whose career started after 2007-2008 and ended before 2022-2023:
+Summary of findings (for careers starting after 2007-2008 and ending before 2022-2023):
     - 47% of goalies played only one season.
     - 70% of goalies played three seasons or less.
     - 91% of goalies played eight seasons or less.